dutkulang/ALX-21-days-coding-challenge/README.md

 Your code MUST be to her taste

-or suffer headache from her shouting
+or suffer in her hands

-her lion pet Kimba will smell and bite you
+her lion pet Kimba will smell and bite

-if you dare cheat.
+if you dare try to cheat.

 80 hours a week is real not a joke,